-To make commuting easier for families living around the Greater Toronto and Hamilton Area, Ontario is investing $21.3 billion to redevelop the Kipling GO Station into a major transit hub that will connect subway, regional rail, and inter-regional bus services under a single station.
+To make commuting easier for families living around the Greater Toronto and Hamilton Area, Ontario is investing $21.3 million to redevelop the Kipling GO Station into a major transit hub that will connect subway, regional rail, and inter-regional bus services under a single station.

 With the close of the request for design and construction proposals, the project is ready to proceed into the next phase, as announced by Minister of Transportation Steven Del Duca on Oct.
 31. During the event, he was joined by MPP for Etobicoke-Lakeshore Peter Milczyn and MPP for Etobicoke Centre Yvan Baker.

 “With this next step, we are closer to providing an important mobility hub that will benefit commuters and get people where they are going sooner,” said Del Duca, adding that the renovation serves as proof of the government’s commitment to strengthening transit networks in order to enhance quality of life for Ontario residents.